 I invited Susan to dinner.
 She told me about Isis, and how she came to love her pagan gods.
 She was an awkward, socially handicapped child of a dysfunctional family who escaped the harsh reality of her life in the library.
 Her friends were her books, but she didn’t find a testimony of God’s love and power.
 Susan found a book about witchcraft and that book set the course of her life.
 I was looking in a mirror.
 The only difference between me and Susan is where a book led us.

 Books guided me and writing pursued me until I accepted writing is my lot in life.
-I can only hope that my written words will move its readers to encounter a loving God as I did.
+It is my prayer that my written words will move its readers to encounter a loving God as I did.